-The Board currently consists of five directors.
+The Board currently consists of six directors (including the CEO as an Ex-Officio director).
 The Chairmanship of the Board is held by an independent director.
 All board members of the Company bring extensive experience in business, investment and management.

 By relying on the expertise of its members, the Board of Directors is able to provide valuable guidance and advice to management, as well as provide oversight on the financial performance of the company.
-This includes regular assessment of the management's performance and the financial results of the Company's affairs
+This includes regular assessment of the management's performance and the financial results of the Company's affairs.

-Board meeting discussions revolve around capital projects, financial performance and comparisons to budgets, editorial and operational matters, compliance with corporate governance requirements, management reports and the financial results of the Company.
+Board meetings focus on deliberations concerning capital projects, financial performance against budgetary benchmarks, editorial and operational concerns, adherence to corporate governance standards, management reports, and the Company's financial outcomes.